Shabbeer10/MERN_Stack/README.md

 ## Introduction

 This is a simple MERN stack application.
 It leverages MongoDB, Express.js, React, and Node.js to provide a full-stack development experience.
+My focus was learning to implement these technologies together successfully first, rather than UI/UX.

 ## Technologies Used